ircolle/Tic-Tac-Toe/README.rst

 Story
 ======

-As a CMG manager, I want to see how you code a game of Tic Tac Toe, so that I can get a feel for a candidate's skills and strengths.
+I want to see how you code a game of Tic Tac Toe, so that I can get a feel for your skills and strengths.

 Acceptance criteria
 =======================